Johnson Fistel Announces It Has Initiated A Class Action Investigation Into Spire Global

-(MENAFN- GlobeNewsWire - Nasdaq) SAN DIEGO, Aug.
-15, 2024 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether Spire Global Inc. (NYSE: SPIR) or any of its executive officers or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
+SAN DIEGO, Aug.
+19, 2024 /PRNewswire/ -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether Spire Global Inc. (NYSE: SPIR ) or any of its executive officers or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
 The investigation focuses on investors' losses and whether they may be recovered under federal securities laws.

 What if I purchased Spire securities?
 If you purchased securities and suffered losses on your investment, join our investigation now: